-This blog post is about the very long process of how I came to make a box that could dynamically dim AC bulbs via computer control.
+This blog post is about a box that could dynamically dim AC bulbs via computer control.
 The main purpose being to react to music.
-View this as a documentation on how I came to make this box, and my thought process throughout.
-I will be providing code, and some schematics, and I hope other beginning hobbyists will find this post useful.
+I will be providing code, and some schematics, and I hope other hobbyists will find this post useful.

-(If you’d like just to find out about the box, simply start at page five)
+(If you’d like to go straight to the technical stuff, simply start at page two)

 First, a brief history.

 My desire to make lighting that would react to music largely began in late 2003.
 A Perfect Circle released their album, Thirteenth Step.
 Upon first listen of the song, Blue, I pictured a series of lights reacting to the music, and blue shifting upon the chorus line of “She’s turning blue.”
 Years passed, and in 2008, I learned about the Winamp plugin, Discolitez , a plugin that allowed Winamp to control lights connected to a computer.
 I decided to build the most basic 8 channel circuit that ran off an LPT Port.
 As the circuit only required resistors, and LEDs, I knew I was capable of building it.

 I built the circuit, but to my dismay, the result was lackluster at best.
 While it was simple to build something like a VU meter, the function of mapping LEDs to frequency bands looked like crap.
 With DiscoLitez, you were given the option of setting a thresholds on the volume that would trigger an LED, but the LED was either on, or off.
 I also accepted that using LPT port pins to drive any load directly was not best practice.